lindbrook/cholera/docs/notes/euclidean.voronoi.md

 Euclidean v.
 Voronoi neighborhoods
 ================
 lindbrook
-2019-01-05
+2019-01-10

 overview
 --------

 "The Voronoi region of a site ***s*** is the set of points in the plane for which ***s*** is the closest site among all the sites."[1]
 Given this definition, you might wonder why there's both a neighborhoodEuclidean() and a neighborhoodVoronoi() function.
-First, by definition, you need at least two sites to create a Voronoi diagram so neighborhoodVoronoi(7) will return an error but neighorhoodEuclidean() will not.
-This also means that you can create a star plots that are centered on a single pump.
+First, by definition, you need at least two sites to create a Voronoi diagram so `neighborhoodVoronoi(7)` will return an error but `neighorhoodEuclidean()` will not.
+This also what allows you to create star plots that are centered on a single pump.

 ``` r
 plot(neighborhoodEuclidean(7))